1,000 customer journeys for a single destination.

 Establish seamless customer service whether online or in-store

-Combines online behavioural data with existing customer information in real-time
+Combines online behavioral data with existing customer information in real-time

 Makes unified customer information available across all touch points

-A central customer data platform makes personalised content possible
+A central customer data platform makes personalized content possible

 “We think in terms of households,” explains Steven Burkhardt, Head of Digital Analytics at Telefónica Germany, who is responsible for the technology behind the ambitious marketing project.